sfmcdg/Salesforce-Marketing-Cloud-Developer-Edition-Recipes/firing-events.md

   ![Review Automation Activities](https://raw.githubusercontent.com/eliotharper/journey-builder-dev-guide/master/images/automation-activities.png "Review Activities for an Automation in Automation Studio") *Review Activities for an Automation in Automation Studio*

 8. Check that the Interaction completed by selecting the **Data Extensions** tab in Contact Builder, select the Data Extension and click on the **Records** tab.
 You should see that the 'Updated' value for the records has been set to True by the Update Customer Data Activity in the Interaction.
+It may take a few minutes for the Interaction Trigger to hear the Event, so if the fields are not updated, check again later.

   ![Updated Data Extension Records](https://raw.githubusercontent.com/eliotharper/journey-builder-dev-guide/master/images/updated-data-extension-records.png "Data Extension records updated in Contact Builder") *Data Extension records updated in Contact Builder*